-Site visitors should be familiar with the Program prior to the site visit by reading and re-read the Self-Study Report and Self-Study Report Review.
-During the visit, site visitors will discuss areas of strength and areas of concern regarding the program, and may provide guidance if requested.
+Site visitors should be familiar with the program prior to the site visit by reading and rereading the Self-Study Report and Self-Study Report Review.
+During the visit, site visitors will discuss areas of strength and areas of concern regarding the program and may provide guidance if requested.
 Site visitors should review the steps and responsibilities in the NAACLS accreditation process with program personnel during the welcome interview.
-It is important for site visitors to make clear to program officials that the team is serving in a fact-finding capacity for NAACLS with the intent to assist program personnel in a positive and constructive manner, but they are not able to make the final determination regarding the program's accreditation; that responsibility lies solely with the NAACLS Board of Directors.
+It is important for site visitors to make clear to program officials that the team is serving in a factfinding capacity for NAACLS with the intent to assist program personnel in a positive and constructive manner, but they are not able to make the final determination regarding the program's accreditation; that responsibility lies solely with the NAACLS Board of Directors.

-1. Team Leader
+Team Leader

-One member of the Site Visit Team will be identified as the Team Leader.
-It is this person's job to be the primary contact for the program and the visiting team in making arrangements and planning the itinerary for the site visit.
-The Team Leader will take the initiative during the site visit in leading the introductory and exit interviews, ensuring the Site Visit Review Report is completed and reviewed by other Team Members, and sent to NAACLS within the established timeline.
+One member of the site visit team will be identified as the team leader.
+It is this person's job to be the primary contact for the program and the visiting team arranging and planning the itinerary for the site visit.
+The team leader will take the initiative during the site visit in leading the introductory and exit interviews, ensuring the Site Visit Review Report is completed and reviewed by other team members, and sent to NAACLS within the established timeline.

-2. Team Member
+Team Member

-Every site visit team will have at least one Team Member to work with and support the Team Leader in the identification of evidence, investigating, interviewing and fact finding to determine if a program meets NAACLS Standards.
+Every site visit team will have at least one team member to work with and support the team leader in the identification of evidence, investigating, interviewing, and fact finding to determine if a program meets NAACLS Standards.

-3. Educator Generalist
+Educator Generalist

-For programs that are being evaluated for initial accreditation, an Educator Generalist will accompany the site visit team.
-This individual usually has experience in education administration (Dean or higher) and experience in the accreditation process.
-The Educator Generalist provides an additional resource when evaluating the policies and procedures of the institution in meeting NAACLS Standards.
-Like the Team Member, the Educator Generalist provides a supporting but active role in the identification of evidence, investigating, interviewing and fact finding to determine if a program meets NAACLS Standards.
+For programs that are being evaluated for Initial Accreditation, an educator generalist will accompany the site visit team.
+This individual usually has experience in educational administration (dean or higher) and experience in the accreditation process.
+The educator generalist provides an additional resource when evaluating the policies and procedures of the institution in meeting NAACLS Standards.
+Like the team member, the educator generalist provides a supporting but active role in the identification of evidence, investigating, interviewing and fact finding to determine if a program meets NAACLS Standards.

-F. Itinerary
+Itinerary

-Upon appointment of the visiting team, the Team Leader will contact the Program Director to jointly prepare the itinerary for the site visit.
+Upon the appointment of the visiting team, the Team Leader will contact the Program Director to jointly prepare the itinerary for the site visit.
 It is the responsibility of the Program Director to confirm appointments with those associated with the program who will be interviewed.
-In the Appendix of this manual are sample schedules for academic and hospital-based programs.
-Be sure to communicate with the Program Director about arrangements for the visiting team to get to the hotel, and discuss transportation options between the hotel and the program institution.
-In addition to the welcome conference at the start of the Site Visit, an optional meets and greet dinner for the Program Director and/or Site Visit team can be scheduled the evening before.
+In the Appendix of this manual are sample schedules for academic and hospital- based programs.
+Be sure to communicate with the Program Director about arrangements for the visiting team to get to the hotel and discuss transportation options between the hotel and the program institution.
+In addition to the welcome conference at the start of the Site Visit, an optional meet and greet dinner for the Program Director and/or Site Visit team can be scheduled the evening before.

-1. Welcome Conference
+Welcome Conference